Harry Potter Fans – Crochet Baby Hat

 Step 5: trim (as desired)

-With hook, pull 2 strands of yarn (you used to tie pompom) through to inside of hat and weave them in.
+With hook, pull 2 strands of yarn–to tie pompom in place–through to inside of hat and weave them in.

 I am really pleased with the finished hat!
 It catches the eye and will probably start a few interesting conversations.
 Because most of the items I crochet end up being given away, and this time is no exception, I’m adding a package of flavored jelly beans to the gift bag, then I’m off to welcome a new little muggle into the world!